 It is generally believed that the delayed deliveries are interlinked with another problem, the premium.
 Also commonly referred as own money, it is the extra (undocumented) amount you have to pay if you wish to get quicker delivery of your car.
 This has been in practice since more than a decade and often you have to pay up to 100,000 more to get the delivery of your car.
 Investors, dealerships and hot shots make good money this way.

 Recently Indus Motors (IMC), the makers of Toyota cars in Pakistan canceled more than 1300 bookings stating that disparity by some potential investors was found as they were aiming to resell the cars after buying from them.
-However the menace still exists as customers are yet unable to get deliveries, unless you have some ‘good connection’ within that company.
+However the menace still exists as customers are yet unable to get deliveries, unless you have some ‘good connections’ within that company.

 People who often buy new cars can confirm the fact that you have to inspect the brand new car probably the same way you check an old car before buying.
 Thanks to the illegitimate quality control, most (not every) new cars are outfitted with imperfections and flaws, which if aren’t identified at the showroom floor before delivery, can make your life a lot difficult in later days of ownership.
 And worst of all, the dealerships refuse to cover these issues under warranty.
 There are more interesting stories, one of which is mentioned here when new cars came with problems later caused troubles for their owners.

-Poor Fuel Quality
+Incompatibility with Local Fuel Quality

 And the problems for the new car buyers just doesn’t end it.
 Once taken the delivery, you need to fill up the fuel tank.
 Unfortunately the quality of fuel sold in Pakistan is yet to meet international standards.
 If you have bought a modern car that comes with a sophisticated engine technology such as the new Honda Civic, you might experience engine knocking and other potential issues due to the bad quality fuel.